MarwanAl-Obaidi/Introduction-to-CPP-programming/README.md

 ## ex_2_2
 Write a program that asks user for two integers, calculates their sum and prints it on screen.
 After printing the program shuts down.

+## ex_3_1
+Write a program that asks user for amount of dollars and converts them to euros.
+In the end the program prints the amount of euros on screen.
+The exchange rate for euros is 0.727802.
+Use variables of the type double.

+## ex_3_2
+Write a program that asks for the circle radius and calculates the area of the circle based on it.
+In the end the area is printed on screen.
+Use the approximate value of 3.142 for π.
+User is expected to input only integers.